multifacet/cbmm-artifact/README.md

 Generating all of the results is _very_ time consuming and resource intensive.
 The following table shows the time to run each workload (on our _test_ machine), as the reviewer may want to generate partial results from the paper in the interest of time.

+TODO: in the paper, we run each one 5x.
+Should we recommend reviewers do the same?

 | Workload    | Rought time estimate |
 |-------------|----------------------|
 | xz          | 3 hours              |